Save & Restore Your Tooth With A Root Canal

 Understanding The Root Canal Process

 The root canal process is quite simple and straightforward to understand.
 To begin, Dr. Bickel will clean and numb your mouth.
-Once your mouth is numb, he will begin removing any damaged or decayed tooth material from your mouth with a dental drill.
-Then, he will create a small opening in the tooth, and use a variety of dental tools to extract decayed, infected pulp and tissue from inside the tooth.
+Once your mouth is numb, he will begin removing any damaged or decayed tooth material from your mouth.
+Then, he will extract decayed, infected pulp and tissue from inside the tooth.

 While your tooth may feel a bit sore and tender for a few days afterward, there is no other pain or discomfort commonly associated with root canal therapy.
-In the extremely rare event that you experience severe pain after your root canal, this is a sign that your tooth may need further treatment from Dr. Bickel.
+In the extremely rare event that you experience severe pain after your root canal, this is a sign that your tooth may need further treatment.

 After a root canal procedure, your mouth will still be numb for a few hours from the local anesthetic.
 Do not eat or consume hot liquids until the anesthetic has worn off completely so you don’t accidentally injure yourself.